-Huntsville, Utah Real Estate
+Huntsville, Utah Listings

 Hunstville is unique, historic and far from a "cookie cutter" community.
 Homes in Huntsville, Utah are a unique mix of modern farmhouses to historic farmhouses, bungalows, luxury and craftsman style homes.
 Like a painting of a true western landscape, barns abound painted with images of America and greetings.
 Downtown is host to the Shooting Star Saloon, the longest continually operating bar in the state, dental office, restaurant, small hotel and two bed and breakfasts.
 Wrap up town with daily church bells ringing on the hour, a gas station and post office you have it, an Americana small town holding on to its’ roots.